-How To Tell If You Have Moisture and Fungus Issues
+How To Tell If You Have Moisture Issues

 Moisture Issues & Fungus – How to tell if you have issue.
 Homeowners should have a concern with moisture issues that may be occurring in their home.
 These issues can cause major problems with possible structural damage and even possible health concerns.

 Moisture issues could be attributed to water leaks in the roof structure, leaking water pipes or toilets, water and moisture accumulating in basements or crawl spaces or even condensation on walls, windows and bathrooms.
 Moisture concerns are directly related to fungal growth within the structure.

 Developing moisture problems in the living areas of the house may show up as water stains on sheetrock or floors.
 These problems could be attributed to leaks in water lines, roof leaks or leaks around toilets.

 Darker stains may develop that are fungi and mildew growing on the wall or floor material.
 These growths may also show up in heavy humidity areas like bathrooms and kitchens causing condensation on walls.
 To add, these fungi may cause some health concerns like allergic sinus reactions.

 Major moisture concerns that homeowners may not be aware of may develop in crawl spaces under houses.
 This is an area that the homeowner may never enter.
 Leaking plumbing, ground water from the exterior, moisture coming up from soil and ever sewage leaks can cause major problems in crawl spaces.
 In addition, excess moisture will be absorbed by the wood framing.
 When wood moisture is 18-22% surface fungus will grow.
 When wood moisture grows over 22% wood decay fungus will begin to consume the wood and will cause damage.

 It is fairly easy to recognize moisture concerns in the living areas of your home but what about the areas you never enter.
 Areas like crawls spaces where the homeowner or others may never enter for years moisture problems and decay damage can run rampant.